SaidGuerazem/Vision-based-autonomous-path-tracking-of-a-mobile-robot-using-fuzzy-logic/README.md

 <img src="imgs/calib.png" alt="circuit2" width="500"/>

+## Results

+This repository is yet to be finalized.
+A representative video of the simulation will be added later-on.

 ## Acknowledgments

 We acknowledge the original research team for their pioneering work and inspiration for this project.
 This project was mainly a recreation of their work as our contribution was mainly in creating the simulation on ROS and Gazebo.